PhD student in Statistical Machine Learning

 March - June, 2023

 I’m a PhD student in Statistical Machine Learning at the University of Alberta.
 I work under the supervision of Rupam Mahmood with the Reinforcement Learning and Artificial Intelligence (RLAI) Group.
-My PhD research focuses on autonomous skill acquisition on real-world robots from scratch.
-To achieve this, I mostly focus on policy gradient methods, real-time learning architectures and temporal abstraction in reinforcement learning.
+My PhD research focuses on real-time, online learning and continual adaptation on robots.
+I mostly focus on policy gradient methods, real-time learning architectures and model-based reinforcement learning.

 Recently, I visited the Neurobotics Lab headed by Joschka Boedecker at the University of Freiburg, Germany.
 We worked on a novel framework for skill learning and adaptation for assitive robots using reinforcement learning.
 This also involves the integration of very noisy electroencephalogram (EEG) signals decoded from a patient’s brain, which includes preference and failure information.